branchwelder/web-technologies/README.md

 - `resources/` contains lists of resources for your reference
 - `slides/` contains PDF versions of slides used in class

-Please also see [the syllabus](/syllabus.md) for a course overview.
+If you are a student in HCDE 438, please also see the syllabus (on Canvas) for a course overview.

 ## Coursework